Jlope677/azure-basics/azure_portal_basics_storage_account_blob_demo_readme (1).md

 ---

-## 11) Verify Deletion & Costs
+## 11) My Notes & Takeaways

-1. Confirm the RG is gone from **Resource groups**.
-2. Go to **Cost Management + Billing → Cost Management → Cost analysis**.
+I checked Resource groups to make sure mine was gone, then went to Cost Management + Billing → Cost analysis.
+My costs were at zero.
-3. Set the **Scope** to your subscription and review any costs (should be minimal/zero for this short demo).

 ---

 ## 12) Notes & Tips

-- **Never forget cleanup:** Delete resource groups when done with demos/labs.
+**Always delete your resource groups when you’re done with a lab.**

-- **Naming:** Use concise, unique names.
-Lowercase letters and numbers are safest for storage account names.
+**Keep names short, lowercase, and unique.**

-- **Regions:** Keep resources in the same region to minimize latency and simplify costs.
+**Use the same region for all related resources to keep things simple.**
-- **Permissions:** If you’re using a work/school account, your tenant admin might restrict creation of certain resources.

 ---